virteal/side/README.md

 #### side effects

 To help with "write" type functions, Side provides tools to encapsulate side effects in order to produce them in a well controlled manner.
-Two manners actually, delayed writes and transactions.
+Three manners actually, delayed writes, transactions and "once only" code.

 Delayed writes is about postponing write operations until all blocking read operations are done.
 Transactions are about reversing side effect unless all blocking operations succeed and locking the global state while doing so.
+Once only code is code that is run only the first time a retry reaches it.

+See `side.write()` about postponed write operations, `side.restore()` about transactions and `side.once()` about once only code.

 ## API